 Setting the target

-Changing the settings can be used to encourage or discourage weight bearing.
+Changing the settings can be used to encourage or restrict weight bearing.

 - Inverse mode – patient gets feedback when weight to the selected limb is below the target.

 - Normal mode – patient gets feedback when weight to the selected limb is above the target.